 This is territory that has inspired Chinese artists.
 We will have our prepared breakfast at a little restaurant and walk around Xingping Town.
 Over thousands of years, Xingping remains its Ming (1368-1644 AD) and Qing Dynasty (1644-1911 AD) style of old architecture and the original town layout.
 At the dock, you can get a picture for the immortal scenery that can be seen on the back of the RMB 20 notes.

 Driving from Xingping to Yangshuo, we stop at Fuli Fishing Town for the photogenic local market.
 On this road, we can see all kinds of orchards and fields: sugarcane, rice, mandarin orange, grapefruit, orange, mango, etc. And you can photograph en route.

 After lunch, take a short rest.
 In the afternoon, we go out and photograph the sunset at Putao, one of the best remaining spots for a nice picture of water and the karsts mountain.

 April 26, 2020: After sunrise photograph at a bridge near Yangshuo, we fly back to Shanghai.
 We then drive directly to photograph a Shanghai landmark—the Bund at twilight and evening from our favorite restaurant, “M on the Bund”.
 We’ll celebrate the fun times and great photos we’ve gotten.

 April 27, 2020: Flights home anytime this day from Shanghai airport.

 Fun, inspiration and a great time!

 What’s Not Included?

 International air travel to Beijing and from Shanghai.
-Travel Medical and Trip Cancelation Insurance.
+Travel Medical and Medical Evacuation insurance, which is required.
 Passport and visa fees, if any.
-Alcoholic beverages and any items of a personal nature.
+Alcoholic beverages, and any items of a personal nature.
 Anything not specifically listed as included.